0xchase/opensampler2/README.md

    - Discord
  - Get startup shell funding to host servers, buy things to sample
  - People signed up to Patreon get access to premium samples.
 People can submit premium samples.
 50% of patreon gets distributed to people who make premium samples based on how often the library is used.
  - People can submit their patches to be sold as products for usually $30.
 They get half.
+(Don't commercialize too much)
+ - iPad app build for 9.99
+ - Eurorack module for $599

 ### Other
  - Push 2 display integration for sample manipulation.
 Reference [here](https://github.com/Ableton/push2-display-with-juce)